Emahhh/hardhat-boilerplate/REPORT.md

 ## Tests and gas report
 Here follows the output of the tests and the gas report.

+Note: due to hardcoding of the codeMaker address, if running the tests, it might be necessary to run it a couple of times untill they all pass.
+This is because the codeMaker is randomly extracted by the contract.

 ```
 Hardhat configuration loaded!